Cup noodle: History

-In 1971, Japanese food company Nissin Foods introduced Nissin Cup Noodles, a cup noodle to which boiling water is added to cook the noodles.
+In 1971, Nissin Foods introduced Nissin Cup Noodles, a cup noodle to which boiling water is added to cook the noodles.
 A further innovation added dried vegetables to the cup, creating a complete instant soup dish.
 Both Cup Noodle and Cup Noodles are registered trademarks of Nissin Foods.
+The three original Cup O' Noodles flavors were beef, chicken, and shrimp, with pork flavor added in 1976.